Work with your Department Chair or Program Director to:

 - Obtain a W-9 form from your department coordinator or from Human Resources and either have the speaker fill it out in advance and return it, in order to receive the honorarium while still on campus, or have the speaker complete the form while on campus and arrange for the honorarium to be mailed later.
 Non-U.S. citizens who do not have a Social Security number do not need to complete this form; just write "Foreign National; No Social Security Number" on the voucher.

-- Complete a voucher for the honorarium (please be sure to have the Chair initial the voucher), attach the completed W-9, and send to Madeleine Winterfalcon, Old Chapel 105 for signature.
+- Complete a voucher for the honorarium (please be sure to have the Chair initial the voucher), attach the completed W-9, and send to Lynn Dunton, Old Chapel 108 for signature.
 You must pick up the check at the Cashier's office unless it is being mailed.
 Cash cannot be supplied.
 For foreign speakers leaving the country, you will need to cash the check for them at a local bank.

 - With the honorarium voucher, submit a poster advertising the event and the lecturer's "highlight paragraph" which should include the following information: